AzureAD/microsoft-authentication-library-for-android/README.md

 - Make sure you've included MSAL in your app's *build.gradle*.

 - Before you can get a token from Azure AD v2.0 or Azure AD B2C, you'll need to register an application.
-For Azure AD v2.0, use [the app registration portal](https://apps.dev.microsoft.com).
+To register your app, use [the Azure portal](https://aka.ms/AppRegistrationsPreview).
 For Azure AD B2C, checkout [how to register your app with B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-app-registration).

 ### Requirements
 * Android SDK 21+